Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-Jira-Cloud.md

     !!! info "This field mapping is optional if syncing requirements" If you are not syncing requirements you can skip this section

-    To sync Due Date from Jira for Requirements in Spira, create a a custom property type Date for your Requirements in Spira and in the dataSync mappings, enter <i>duedate</i> as the external key for it.
+    To sync Due Date from Jira with Spira Requirements, create a custom property type Date for your Requirements in Spira and in the dataSync mappings, enter *duedate* as its external key.
 This field only syncs Jira to Spira.

 #### Tasks
 === "Status"
     !!! info "This field mapping is required if syncing tasks and supports mapping multiple values"